Skip to main content

 Cannabidiol (CBD) is a barely psychoactive cannabinoid from the female hemp.
 Medicinally, it has anticonvulsant, analgesic, anti-anxiety and sedative effects.
 When buying, look for a high quality oil*.*

-Valerian calms not only us humans, but also dogs, cats and other living creatures.
+Valerian calms us humans and dogs, cats and other living creatures.

 The dosage for the dog depends on age, size, weight and the reason for the fear.
 Therefore, it is recommended that you contact your veterinarian in advance.
 He can advise you more precisely and tell you the optimal dose.